 Read on for money-saving budget tips!

 I'm thankful for my childhood because I learned how hard it is to earn a dollar and just how easy it is to spend it.
 I always think about my early experiences around money and how they've shaped my frugal nature.
 I'm a firm believer that I must be open and honest about where I come from and where I am currently financially so that I can take the appropriate actions to set myself up for a better financial future.

 I also invest in passive income streams.
 As silly as it sounds, my budget has become like a best friend, or bestie, because I communicate with it regularly, and it knows everything about me and my finances!

 There are a few ways that I save on my grocery bill.
 Here are my favorite tips.

 1.)
 Try a low-cost food store

 I use a meal planner app.
 There are several grocery list and meal planning apps available for free.
 This keeps me on track while at the store, and I can quickly check off my list as I shop.
 Some people use cash envelopes or cash binders with their budget planner.

 I print out my checking account and credit card statements and look at each transaction.
 There are likely subscriptions and autopay items that you don’t use or need to check into.
 One year, I had a Netflix charge on my credit card each month of the year, but I hadn’t even subscribed to Netflix at the time!
-What subscriptions can you eliminate?

-I once again look at my Budget Bestie overall for the year.
+I once again look at my Budget Bestie Financial Freedom Planner overall for the year.
 I take note of what items are due at certain times of year (e.g., my auto insurance is scheduled twice a year).
 I ensure that I am properly setting aside enough money in those months to cover the additional budget items.
 I also look at trends in my utility bills to ensure nothing seems out of order.
 If your water bill is slowly creeping each month, you could leak!

 Finally, I examine my savings, retirement, and investment allocations.
 Then I ask myself a very important question, “am I saving enough?”.
 If you are unsure, check out Personal Capital’s free tools to get an idea of when you can retire and how much more you should invest to retire early.
-Good luck with your budget!

 I am thankful you are here to learn and hope you find value here.
 I am not a financial advisor and this is not advice.
 I am sharing how I became financially independent in hopes that the information is useful to you in your research journey.
-Also, consult your tax accountant and do your own follow-up research :) If you purchase on my Amazon Store links or other affiliate links, you are supporting me and this free information with no additional cost to you.
+Also, consult your tax accountant and do your own follow-up research.
+If you purchase on my Amazon Store links or other affiliate links, you are supporting me and this free information with no additional cost to you.
 Thank you!